Carotid artery surgery

 - After the plaque is removed, the artery is closed with stitches.
 Blood now flows through the artery to your brain.

 - Your heart activity will be monitored closely during surgery.

 The surgery takes about 2 hours.
 After the procedure, your doctor may do a test to confirm that the artery has been opened.

 Why the Procedure Is Performed

 This procedure is done if your doctor has found narrowing or a blockage in your carotid artery.
-Your doctor will have done one or more tests to see how much the carotid artery is blocked.
+Your health care provider will have done one or more tests to see how much the carotid artery is blocked.

 Surgery to remove the buildup in your carotid artery may be done if the artery is narrowed by more than 70%.

-Other treatment options your doctor will discuss with you are:
+Other treatment options your provider will discuss with you are: